Collection: The Legacy Collection

 The Mandalorian warrior conceals his part in the creation of a clone army until the arrival of Obi-Wan Kenobi on Kamino.
 Fett reveals nothing to the Jedi then finds the first opportunity to flee the planet before the truth is discovered.

-There have been more than a few incarnations of Jango Fett since his debut in 2002's Power Of The Jedi Sneak Preview wave.
-Of course, the details and articulation have been improved upon significantly as the years went on and some have been better than others.
-As Hasbro tries to make the best sculpt of Jango Fett, they take a step of two back.
+There have been more than just a few incarnations of Jango Fett as an action figure since his debut as 2002's Power Of The Jedi Jango Fett Sneak Preview figure.
+That was a fine figure for the time, and now technology has taken this character’s design to a whole new and exciting level.
+As we move forward on the Star Wars collecting timeline, things like details and articulation are significantly improved upon while tooling takes a virile artistic approach.
+Some figures end up turning out better than other figures, but we have to concede that Jango Fett may have an edge on all the rest.
+As Hasbro tries to make the best sculpt of Jango Fett with each successive release however, they seem to take a step or two backwards.
 For example, when they improve articulation, they fail at the head sculpt.
-And when Hasbro nails the likeness of the head sculpt, then the figure sacrifices in other ways like articulation.
-But all that changed with the release of the Jango Fett action figure that was released in the Evolutions line.
-Since Jango is a core (and very dramatic) character in the Star Wars universe, it is inevitable to see him included in the basic line minimally with an annual frequency.
-And as collectors we need to embrace and support this tactic by Hasbro because sales from parents of kids also pad the line, but they need popular character selections to choose.
-This particular version of Jango Fett was first available in 2007's TAC The Fett Legacy Evolutions and this was quickly re-released in 2008's TLC Evolutions assortment.
-And now the Jango Fett figure from this set is made available as a single carded figure in the TLC basic figure line.
+And when Hasbro nails the likeness of the head sculpt, then the figure sacrifices in other ways like having a much too bulky and oversized removable helmet for example.
+Most of these issues seem to have been allayed with release of the Jango Fett in 2008’s TAC The Fett Legacy Evolutions multipack.
+Since Jango Fett is a core (and very dramatic) character in the Star Wars universe, it is inevitable to see him included in the basic line minimally with an annual frequency.
+And as collectors we need to embrace and support this tactic by Hasbro because sales from parents of kids also pad the line and main characters need to be omnipresent.
+This is only done however is Hasbro picks the best possible candidates out of the popular pool.
+As mentioned, this repacked version of Jango Fett was first available in 2008's TAC The Fett Legacy Evolutions set and this was quickly re-released in 2008's TLC Evolutions assortment.
+But that wasn’t enough apparently.
+Now Jango Fett figure has been upgraded as a single carded figure in The Legacy Collection basic figure.
 Jango Fett is a slight (very slight) repaint of the figure from those Evolutions sets, but don't be alarmed, not too much is different and we can barely classify it as a slight repaint.
-Depending upon your point of view, you may just classify Jango Fett as a repack of the Evolutions figure.
+Depending upon your point of view, you may just classify Jango Fett as a straight repack.
+It might save you some stress.

-The figure really is great and offers the collector many positive things and then a few not so great things.
+While not entirely perfect, Jango Fett is nonetheless really great and offers the collector many positive things to enjoy and then a few not so great things to abhor.
 For example, one of our favorite things about Jango is the how the backpack fits on him.
 It looks awesome on the figure and it gives it a perfect final touch.
+We would have loved to see the Mitronomon Z-6 jetpack also included.
 Conversely, we are not too impressed with his helmet.
 The rangefinder is not articulated and looks way too chunky and large on the helmet.
-And since you cannot bend it down, it is always I an erect positions.
-It just doesn’t work on this figure.
+And since you cannot bend it down, it is always in an erect position.
+It just doesn’t work on this figure, especially when you want a different attitude or pose from him.
 Jango's sculpt is great, but his "wow" factor quickly gets diminished by a few more flaws.
-The paint application on his head looks a little muddy and sophomorically applied outside of the lines and not by a seasoned painter.
+The paint operations on his head look quite muddy and sophomorically applied outside of the lines by someone other than a seasoned painter.
 This is because his face has been painted in a flesh tone and not cast in a beige colored plastic.
 The “fake” flesh color used gives the impression that his face is porcelain or plastic and mannequin-like (non-authentic to say the least).
 And as cool as functioning holsters are, they unfortunately hang so far from the body because of poor construction.
 There is really no reason for this because we know Hasbro can create flawless construction on action figures.
 They make tiny accessories that fit like a glove, yet they can’t design holsters that lie flush against the figure?
 We are confused.
 Designs like this just look plain silly.
 Jango's holsters actually work against the figure's aesthetic by distracting the collector rather than impressing.
-Although they are sculpted very nicely, they drape too far from the body and this is truly unfortunate.
-Also, Hasbro had a golden opportunity to change the purple color of the jumpsuit part of his uniform to blue, but this was again overlooked.
-This is a true shame and we have yet to understand why purple is the first color choice for this character, especially since collectors have been complaining about the color since 2007 TAC Evolutions version was released.
-If you are able to overlook these criticisms, then this figure is really quite impressive!
+Although the holsters are sculpted very nicely, they drape too far away from the body and this is truly unfortunate.
+Also, Hasbro had a golden opportunity to change the purple color of the jumpsuit part of his uniform to ore of an indigo blue color, but this was again overlooked.
+This is a true shame and we have yet to understand why bright purple is the first color choice for this character, especially since collectors have been complaining about the color since the figure was released.
+It’s definitely purple color, but not this purple.

 Status: Jango Fett is a straight repack of the figure from 2008's TAC The Fett Legacy Evolutions set.